How to Store Your Roasted Coffee

 I should differentiate between storing roasted coffee vs. storing brewed coffee.
 Storing brewed coffee is fairly simple.
 There are just a few rules that must be followed.
 The first and most important rule; keep coffee away from burners!
 Many automatic drip machines have built in burners to keep the coffee warm.
 Corby Kummer calls burners “today’s national disgrace - the chief reason you don’t like most coffee you are served” (Kummer, 77).

 Since air, heat, light and moisture turn coffee stale, you want to keep your roasted coffee in the opposite environment; dark, cool and dry, and not around other aromatic foods.
-This eliminates the refrigerator and pantries that are storing spices.
+This eliminates the refrigerator and pantries that have spices or other aromatic foods in them.

 Keeping your coffee in the fridge is not recommended.
 That much is not up for debate.
 “Certainly, refrigeration is a bad idea.
 If stored in a refrigerator, beans can absorb odors; this is particularly a problem with ground coffee, which is so absorbent that it used to be recommended as a refrigerator freshener” (Kummer, 57).